AdobeDocs/commerce-knowledge-base.en/help/how-to/general/check-vcpu-using-observation-for-adobe-commerce.md

 ## Affected products and versions:

-Adobe Commerce on cloud infrastructure, 2.4.3-2.4.6
+Adobe Commerce on cloud infrastructure 2.4.3 - 2.4.6

 ## Check vCPU tier allocation with Observation for Adobe Commerce: